Saturday, October 04, 2025

 Proust in Black

 is a deeply thoughtful and intriguing work by Fanny Daubigny.
 Daubigny closely analyzes the works of Proust, not only dubbing his works as noir literature but also discussing them alongside and in conversation with the film noir of Europe and Los Angeles.
+In her own words: "Thus with Proust there is no final moment of transfiguration as there is in the poetry of Dante, but rather a chiaroscuro of consciousness that leaves truth in the work suspended, and with it a taste for a kind of mystery" (Daubigny, 46).

 No comments: